Adam-Gleave/conservation-and-video-games/pages/game_metadata.md

 ## Frequency of games and franchises

 The number of times a game or franchise was addressed by each type of paper.
+Only those covered in at least three separate papers are shown here.

 <!-- All games associated with a given paper (whether by paper or studies), deduplicated -->
 ```sql papers_to_games